-- Use common job titles.
-You’ll get the best results by using standard (and descriptive) job titles like “Customer Support Representative” instead of “Support Ninja”.
+- Use common job titles, for example, “Customer Support Representative” instead of “Support Ninja”.
 Realistic, descriptive job titles are more effective, as they’re easily searchable by candidates.

 - The title should only be for a single position.
 Each separate position should be its own job in Workable.
-If you’re hiring for multiple openings, you still should write the title as if it was a single position (e.g. “Nurses” or “Salespeople” should be “Nurse” and “Salesperson”)
+If you’re hiring for multiple openings, you still should write the title as if it was a single position (e.g. “Nurses” or “Salespeople” should be “Nurse” and “Salesperson”).

-- Don’t publish the same job in multiple locations, unless there are separate openings in different offices.
-Each job opening should only be published once or it may be flagged as a problem by job boards.
+- Don’t publish the same job in multiple locations unless there are separate openings in different offices.
+Each job opening should only be published once, or it may be flagged as a problem by job boards.

 - Don’t provide other ways for the candidate to apply, like an email address, phone number or website link.
 Workable will always include an Apply button automatically.

 - Avoid language that could be viewed as discriminatory.
-This includes any age limits or similar language like “college students welcome”, specific pronouns (e.g. avoid using “he” or “she”), and nationality (when referring to language abilities use “native-level” instead of “native.”)
+This includes any age limits or similar language like “college students welcome”, specific pronouns (e.g. avoid using “he” or “she”), and nationality (when referring to language abilities use “native-level” instead of “native.”).

 - Format your text inside of Workable, as opposed to writing a formatted description in a text editor and pasting it in.
 Pasting formatted text may lead to formatting issues on certain job boards.

 - Jobs may not be accepted by all job boards if you’re already posting there directly or from another source.
-Worry not, contact us and we will advise you how to handle such a situation.
+Worry not, contact us and we will advise you on how to handle such a situation.

 - Some jobs are not eligible for job board syndication at all.
 The majority of job boards do not accept posts that advertise short-term (by the hour) work, multi-level-marketing programs, solicitation by middlemen or solicitations for purposes other than direct job-specific employment (such as career fairs.)